Introduction to MongoDB tools

 - MongoDB Charts

-Let’s look at those tools and their characteristics that will help you know their business value in a pragmatic way.
+Let’s look at those tools and their characteristics to help you know their business value in a pragmatic way.

 1. MongoDB Compass

 In simple its GUI of MongoDB.
 It provides the user with a graphical and interactive view of MongoDB, where users need not go deeper into query language for any task.
 This can be downloaded from the MongoDB website.
-In order to use it, one needs to create a user and password with MongoDB Compass.
+To use it, one needs to create a user and password with MongoDB Compass.

 - Data can be visually explored.